reald/nc220/README.md

 For configuring motion detection usually a special plugin is needed.
 This doesn´t work under linux so it was necessary to reverse engineer the protocol.
 The proof of concept configuration tool (written in Perl Tk) can be found in the software folder.
-Please note: This is only a fast hacked proof of concept, there are still some issues to do (especially solve some timing issues).
+Please note: This is only a fast hacked proof of concept, there are still some issues to do.

 # Playing Streams

 * Windows: Live view is only possible with special browser plugins.
 Firefox and IE are working.
 Chrome does not support Netscape Plugin API any longer ("Meanwhile, NPAPI’s 90s-era architecture has become a leading cause of hangs, crashes, security incidents, and code complexity") so live view is not possible with Chrome.

-* Linux: When opening the live view window in your browser a plugin a served for download but it will not work.
+* Linux: When opening the live view window in your browser a plugin is served for download but it will not work.

 ## Workaround
 There are a bunch of audio and video sources where you can try to obtain streams from.
 Most of them do not work as expected but there are some working constellations.